6 Fulfillment Strategies When Disaster Strikes (What COVID Taught Us)

 If you’re not handling shipping on your own, now may be the time to reconsider your shipping strategy.
 With warehouse demand on the rise, there are three things you should consider sooner rather than later in case you need to make some changes.

-- Be sure you have third-party logistics (3PLs) providers that are following best practices for warehousing, inventory, and distribution during COVID-19 to ensure they’re not shut down due to infected employees.
+- Be sure you have third-party logistics (3PLs) providers that are following best practices for warehousing, inventory, and distribution.

-- Look at where the majority of purchases are coming from; if most are domestic, for example, should you keep some of your inventory within the United States even if it means forgoing some of the financial benefits of overseas manufacturing and production.
+- Look at where the majority of purchases are coming from; if most are domestic, for example, you may want to keep some inventory within the United States even if it means forgoing some of the financial benefits of overseas manufacturing and production.
 This way, if the disaster occurs overseas or if there’s a temporary international shipping ban as happened during COVID, you can still ship from your domestic distribution center.

 Outsourcing Fulfillment with The Fulfillment Lab